Seahawks snapper Tyler Ott considers new contract a mission accomplished

-Aug.
-15-- Aug.
-15--RENTON -- What was an already nomadic NFL path for Tyler Ott took a particularly unexpected turn in January 2017.
+RENTON -- What was an already nomadic NFL path for Tyler Ott took a particularly unexpected turn in January, 2017.

-Five days before the Seahawks were to host a playoff game against Detroit, Ott signed on as a replacement for injured long-snapper Nolan Frese.

 And that meant that Ott -- who had played in only four NFL games to that point -- would suddenly be in position where one big mistake, or one great snap, could decide the season for a bunch of other players he barely knew.
 He'd had a workout with the Seahawks a few months prior but otherwise had had no real contact with the team until he was called and told he was needed.